Conor-Dunne/Conor-Dunne/README.md

 # Greetings!
 Welcome to my GitHub  ✨😃

-## My name is Conor Dunne and currently learning to be a Full Stack Web Developer, proficient in Javascript, React.
+## My name is Conor Dunne and I'm currently learning to be a Full Stack Web Developer, proficient in Javascript, React.
 You can connect with me via:

 [![Linkedin Badge](https://img.shields.io/badge/-conordunne-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/conordunne1/)](https://www.linkedin.com/in/conordunne1//)